rongmon/rbcodes/GUIs/abstools/README.md

 4. **Save Results**:
    - Click the "Save" button to open the save dialog
-   - Choose to save as PDF (plots), data table, pickle file, or JSON
+   - Choose to save as PDF (plots), data table, pickle file, or JSON (recommended)

 ## Working with Saved Analysis Files